 - Combine the meatball ingredients.
 In a large bowl lightly combine the 1 lb ground ham, 1 lb ground beef, 1 cup graham cracker crumbs, ¾ cup milk, and 1 egg.
 Make large meatballs.
 Form the mixture into large meatballs, about ⅓ cup in size each.
 Place into a 9×13 baking dish.
 You will have about 12-15 meatballs.

 - Whisk together the sauce ingredients & pour over meatballs.
-In another bowl whisk together the can of condensed tomato soup, 1 cup brown sugar, ½ cup white vinegar, and 1 tsp dry mustard.
+In another bowl whisk together the can of condensed tomato soup, 1 cup brown sugar, ½ cup white vinegar, and 1 teaspoon dry mustard.
 Pour the sauce over the meatballs.

 - Bake 1 hour.
 Bake in the oven, uncovered, for 1 hour, basting the tops of the ham balls with the sauce once or twice during cooking.